 You might have heard of solid-state drive (SSD).
 This post will explain this type of storage and its variant (i.e., SATA SSD vs. NVMe SSD) and how they are different from the traditional hard drive (HDD).

-And even if you’re familiar with them all, this still is going to be a good read.
+And even if you’re familiar with them all, this will still be a good read.
 Let’s start with the basic similarities and differences when it comes to SSD vs. HDD.

 HDD vs. SSD: Similarities